-Our Community Cafe will open again from Monday 20 September 2021.
-There will be some changes to the arrangements from those pre-covid.
+There are some changes to the arrangements from those pre-covid.
 Firstly, timings are now from 10.00am to noon to allow for covid secure setting up and cleaning.
 People are encouraged to use the hand sanitiser unit near the entrance door.
 Mask wearing whilst moving about is appreciated.
 There will be a queuing and one-way system in place, payment by cash only on placing the order.
 Tables are more spaced out and people are invited to make use of the lounge too.
-The menu will initially be reduced to tea/coffee/squash, home made cakes, and scones.
+Do come along to enjoy tea/coffee/squash, home made cakes, and scones.
 Tea cakes will also be available as will freshly prepared rolls (Tuna, cheese, ham).
 We are re-finding our feet (and confidence!), please do come along for a chat and refreshments.
 Everyone welcome.

 The Community Café at Trinity was opened in 2010, how time flies!